Navid-Ishaq/az500-practice-scenarios-mcqs/test-01/04-storage-access-vnet-endpoints.md

 - **(C)** is partially misleading — while **private endpoints** offer stronger isolation, **they are not required** for connectivity.
 But in this case, the service endpoint alone doesn’t meet all goals.
 - **(D)** overstates the capability of service endpoints.
 They’re useful, but **private endpoints** are typically preferred for high-security needs.

 ---

+## 🛠️ **Tools & Services Referenced in This Scenario**

+---

+### 1. **Azure Virtual Network (VNet)**

+An Azure Virtual Network is the foundational building block for private networking in Azure.
+It enables secure communication between Azure resources, on-premises environments, and the internet.
+In this scenario, the VMs are placed within a VNet to enforce internal routing and security.

+---

+### 2. **Azure Virtual Machines (VMs)**

+Azure VMs are scalable, on-demand compute resources used for hosting applications and workloads.
+They can be connected to a virtual network and communicate with services like storage accounts.
+Jordan’s team uses VMs to interact with the storage layer securely from within the VNet.

+---

+### 3. **Azure Storage Account**

+An Azure Storage account provides scalable cloud storage for objects, files, disks, queues, and tables.
+It supports secure access through networking rules, encryption, and identity-based controls.
+Jordan’s VMs need to read/write data from this storage account — securely and privately.

+---

+### 4. **Service Endpoints (Virtual Network Service Endpoints)**

+Service Endpoints extend a VNet's identity to Azure services over the Azure backbone.
+They improve performance and privacy by keeping traffic within Microsoft's network.
+However, they **do not block public access** by default — additional configuration is required.

+---

+### 5. **Azure Firewall & Network Rules**

+These are optional configurations to explicitly allow or deny access to Azure services.
+When using service endpoints, **network rules must be manually configured** to block public IP traffic.
+Without these rules, the storage account remains exposed to the internet.

+---